California State University, Los Angeles: Intercollegiate athletics

+† – Track and field includes both indoor and outdoor.

 The Golden Eagles are members of the California Collegiate Athletic Association (CCAA) for all sports except women's tennis, which is in the Pacific West Conference, and women's beach volleyball and Indoor Track & Field, which are in the NCAA Division II independent schools.
 Cal State LA is the only CCAA University who has beach volleyball as a sport.
 Cal State LA competes in the Division II level of the National Collegiate Athletic Association (NCAA).
 Prior to January, 1981, Cal State LA was known as the Diablos; the change to Golden Eagles was made by then-President James Rosser to create a more inclusive, less stereotypical mascot.

 The university fields as of 2019 fourteen intercollegiate teams for men or women in soccer, baseball, basketball, tennis, golf, volleyball, cross country, indoor track, and outdoor track and field.
 Cal State LA's more than 11 acre athletic facility is named the Billie Jean King Sports Complex.
 The sports complex—which was approved by the CSU Board of Trustees in September 2010—features the Eagle's Nest Arena, the University Stadium, Jesse Owens Track and Field, Reeder Field (baseball), the swimming pool, and tennis and basketball courts.
 Development project plans for the complex include a new gym, athletic field and the Rosie Casals / Pancho Gonzales tennis center.
 The center is a new two-story building which will include locker and training rooms on the ground floor with multi-use space and viewing areas on the second floor.
 It is 7,000 sq. ft.
 Completion date of fall 2021.

 The Eagles Nest is home to the Cal State LA basketball and volleyball teams.
 The arena seats just over 3,200 fans at full capacity.
 In 1984, the Eagles Nest hosted the Summer XXIII (23rd) Olympics judo competition.
 In July 1984 the Olympic mural, Olympic Fantasy, a mosaic tile work by muralist Guillermo "Bill" Granizo, was installed on west side of the arena in remembrance of the event.

 Los Angeles Football Club (LAFC) of Major League Soccer selected Cal State LA in 2017 as the home of its new training facility, soccer operations headquarters, and youth academy.